LeeVincent3231/Loan-Risk-Project/README.md

 - **Overall Market Trends:** How has origination volume and dollar amounts changed over the years?
 - **Risk Trends:** How can we assess credit policy and loss forecasting?
 - **Demographic Shifts:** How has consumer behaviours changed (age, credit scores, income, etc)
-- **Geographic Patterns:** Are there areas for market expansion opportunities based on geographic data?
+- **Income Patterns:** Are there areas for market expansion opportunities based on Income data?

 ### Origination Trends Analysis